 A deterioration in economic conditions could adversely affect the Group's business and financial performance.
 Specifically, a deterioration in economic conditions in the markets where the Group operates could adversely impact the Group's income (for example, as a result of a fall in the demand for some of the Group's banking services and products) and lead to higher than expected credit losses.
-This could have adverse consequences for the Group if investment in strategic initiatives are de-prioritised and actions taken to control costs result in increased operational risk.
+As a result of a number of factors, including fiscal and monetary policy during the Covid-19 pandemic, supply chain disruptions, the on-going impact of Brexit on the UK's trade and economy, and the Russia-Ukraine conflict (particularly impacting energy and food prices), inflation rates have increased significantly in a number of developed markets, including the UK and Ireland.
+Central banks including the Federal Reserve in the U.S., the Bank of England and the ECB have taken steps to increase interest rates and this is likely to have a negative impact on economic activity This could have adverse consequences for the Group if investment in strategic initiatives are de-prioritised and actions taken to control costs result in increased operational risk.

-Higher unemployment rates, constraints on household income and high debt levels in Ireland and the UK
+Higher unemployment and inflation rates, rising interest rates, constraints on household income and higher debt levels in Ireland and the UK

-Higher unemployment rates, constraints on household income and high debt levels in Ireland and the UK could impact on the credit quality of the Group's borrowers - see the risk factor entitled "Decreases in the credit quality of the Group's borrowers and counterparties, could adversely affect the Group's business" for further details.
+Higher unemployment and inflation rates, rising interest rates constraints on household income and higher debt levels in Ireland and the UK could impact on the credit quality of the Group's borrowers - see the risk factor entitled "Decreases in the credit quality of the Group's borrowers and counterparties could adversely affect the Group's business" for further details.
 A decrease in the credit quality of the Group's borrowers could lead to an increase in the Group's level of non-performing exposures and impact its ability to lend to customers.
 In addition, higher unemployment rates, reduced household incomes and/or resulting risk aversion could lead to lower demand for mortgage lending, which could have a material adverse effect on the Group's business, results of operations, financial condition and/or prospects.